stephen-bunn/neat/docs/source/architecture.rst

 -----

 The purpose of a pipe is to provide any and all logic for handling the storage created records into various different formats.
-The provided concrete pipe is a ``RethinkDBPipe`` which places records into a `rethinkdb <https://www.rethinkdb.com/>`_ database as they come in.
+The provided concrete pipe is a :class:`~neat.pipe.rethinkdb.RethinkDBPipe` which places records into a `rethinkdb <https://www.rethinkdb.com/>`_ database as they come in.

-Valid pipes must extend from ``AbstractPipe`` which provides an anonymous blinker signal and requires that the pipe have an ``accept`` method which accepts a single ``Record`` object.
+Valid pipes must extend from :class:`~neat.pipe._common.AbstractPipe` which provides an anonymous blinker signal and requires that the pipe have an :func:`~neat.pipe.rethinkdb.RethinkDBPipe.accept` method which accepts a single :class:`~neat.models.record.Record` object.
-Once a record has been successfully committed to wherever it needs to be, the pipe must send itself and the record over the provided signal where the engine can intercept the signal in the ``on_complete`` method.
+Once a record has been successfully committed to wherever it needs to be, the pipe must send itself and the record over the provided signal where the engine can intercept the signal in the ``on_complete`` signal.